bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/Git-Guide/README.md

 ## Instructions

+The following instructions describe how to establish a Git and GitHub collaboration flow, sometimes known as a "Gitflow."

 ### Create Repository and Set Up .gitignore File

 * Like with all projects, we need to start by creating a repository.
 Navigate to [GitHub](https://github.com) and create a new repository for your project.
 Ensure that the option to add a `README.md` file is checked.